unimelb/pattern-lib/docs/icons.md

 - [svg-url-loader](https://github.com/bhovhannes/svg-url-loader) converts the icons to data URIs and encodes them for cross-browser support,
 - [svg-fill-loader](https://github.com/kisenka/svg-fill-loader) allows specifying a fill colour as a query parameter.

 If an icon exceeds 1 kB, it is loaded as an external file like other assets (`background-image: url('<localhost-or-cdn>/chevron-right.svg')`.
-The set-up only applies to SVG icons in the `components/icons/` folder (aliased to `icons/` for convenience) that are referenced from a CSS file with `url('~icons/...')`.
+The set-up only applies to SVG icons in the `components/icons/sprite` folder (aliased to `icons/` for convenience) that are referenced from a CSS file with `url('~icons/...')`.

 ## How to use icons in Vue components

 Components that are meant to become container templates in the CMS don't have markup restrictions and can therefore include inline SVG.
 To add an icon to such a component, use the `SvgIcon` component (registered globally for convenience).
-The icon must be present in the sprite file, `components/icons/sprite.svg`.
+The icon must be imported from the sprite index: `components/icons/sprite/index.js`.

 ```html
 <!-- USAGE -->